 These vegan sausage rolls are probably one of the meatiest meat-free dishes I have created.
 So much so my four year-old didn’t notice the swap from her regular sausage rolls to this new meat-free version.

 Every Saturday morning my daughter has her karate class followed by a trip to our local bakery where she and my husband usually get a sausage roll each.
 I enjoy a quite half-hour watching other people eat things I can’t.
 Sometimes I drink tea, sometimes not.

 After months of this, I decided it was time to join the party.

 WHAT MAKES THESE VEGAN SAUSAGE ROLLS SO DANG MEATY?

 If you’re going to feed carnivores vegan food, creating meat-like dishes just makes things easier.
 These vegan sausage rolls combine earthy mushrooms, meaty lentils and rosemary to create an authentic, meaty bite.
-I serve them with my homemade ketchup and my little camper is a happy one.
+I serve them with my homemade loaded ketchup and my little camper is a happy one.

 My cookbook “great vegan meals for the carnivorous family” is full of recipes designed to appeal to both vegans and omnivores.
 After many moons of cooking different meals to accommodate my family’s differing diets and tastes, I decided enough was enough.
 I began experimenting with omnivore-friendly vegan dishes.
 This cookbook is the result of years of trial and much error but I finally have a staple of dishes my whole family can eat.
-From vegan po’boys to dairy-free peanut butter and chocolate puddings and savoury French toast my book has all the bases covered.
+From a vegan po’boy recipe to dairy-free peanut butter and chocolate puddings and savoury French toast my book has all the bases covered.

 LIKE THIS VEGAN SAUSAGE ROLL RECIPE?
 TRY THE BOOK.